philipp0x62/dnsproxy/README.md

 Add `-p 0` if you also want to disable plain-DNS handling and make `dnsproxy` only serve DoH with Basic Auth checking.

-## Modifications
-### Advanced DoQ Support
-The client now uses a token store for tokens from NEW_TOKEN frames.
-They are used in subsequent connections to the same upstream for [address validation](https://www.rfc-editor.org/rfc/rfc9000.html#name-address-validation).
-Additionally, the proxy uses source port UDP/4000 for every outgoing DoQ connection, to circumvent an issue with resolvers behind Anycast addresses.
-This disables the possibility to have multiple DoQ connections open at the same time.
-Furthermore this DNS Proxy implementation stores [QLogs](https://dl.acm.org/doi/abs/10.1145/3404868.3406663) of DoQ queries inside `qlogs.txt`.
-### Session Reset
-We implement a Golang channel that listens for an internal SIGUSR1 signal.
-This is comparable to pressing Ctrl+C in the console, which sends a SIGINT signal to all foreground processes, though that signal is handled differently by the tool.
-When the process captures this signal, the session is closed but the process keeps running.
-This resets any DoQ, DoH and DoT sessions.